 When it comes down to it, trans fat is mostly chemical and scientific ‘wizardry’.
 First, a little bit about how trans fat is made.

 Originally, trans fat starts out as regular edible oil.
 But, then it gets hydrogenated.

 Hydrogen gas is put through the oil, changing the molecules.
 Remember how saturated fat is full of hydrogen?
 Well, trans fat is too, to a high degree.

 The regular oil gets ‘transformed.
 This transformation process is great for business but bad for humans.

 See, trans fat stays good for longer on store shelves.
 It’s chemically more stable too.
 And originally, it was meant to be used as competition for regular butter.

-The rules say that companies can list this on their labels, as long as there’s less than 0.5 grams per serving.
-So, if you eat more than 1 serving of these products in a sitting, you might be getting more trans fat that you think you are.
+The rules say that companies can list this on their labels, as long as there are less than 0.5 grams per serving.
+So, if you eat more than 1 serving of these products in a sitting, you might be getting more trans fat than you think you are.
 Maybe a lot more.